drshahizan/software-engineering/proposal/list-se-topic.md

 # Software Engineering Projects

+Software engineering projects are complex, multi-step processes that involve designing, developing, testing, and implementing software solutions to address specific problems or challenges.
+These projects typically follow a systematic approach to ensure that the software solution meets the requirements and specifications set by the stakeholders.

 | No | Topic | Description |
 | :-----: | ------ | ------ |
 | 1 | Course Management System|  A system that allows students to view course schedules, register for classes, and track their academic progress|